Save time and money with the right kind of industrial tank coating

 Epoxy is a versatile coating type with many applications.
 It can be solvent-free to reduce VOC emissions, and protects against corrosion in aggressive and high temperature environments.

-USES: Water tank linings (potable and other), steel tank linings, concrete tank linings, chemical tank linings, high temperature tank linings, cargo tank linings where protection against chemicals, oils, waste water, high temperature crude oil is needed.
+USES: Water tank lining coating (potable and other), steel tank linings, concrete tank linings, chemical tank linings, high temperature tank linings, cargo tank linings where protection against chemicals, oils, waste water, high temperature crude oil is needed.

 DISADVANTAGES: Not a very flexible coating, slow curing, impermeable so water vapour may cause blistering.